-The founders established Halder in its Belgian, Dutch and German core markets, later adding investments in other European countries.
-After completing several private equity programmes investing in more than 100 companies, the partnership was sold to Belgium's top private equity provider Gimv.
+The founders established Halder in Belgium, The Netherlands and Germany, later adding investments in other European countries.
+In 2000, the partnership was sold to Belgium's top private equity provider Gimv.
 As Gimv's management buy-out specialist, Halder advised on the group's direct investments and vehicles organised for international institutional investors.
-In 2008, the Dutch team became an integrated part of the Gimv organisation.
-In Germany, Halder continues its established investment strategy.
+Halder’s team in Germany continued its SME-focused investment strategy and returned to independence in 2013.

 |1991||Start of operations in Frankfurt|

 |1992||Closing of Halder III fund, investment focused on Belgium, Germany and The Netherlands|

 |1997||Closing of Halder IV fund for investment in Belgium, Germany and The Netherlands|

 |2000||Gimv, Belgium’s leading private equity investor, acquires Halder|

 |2008||Halder’s Frankfurt team sets up fund for German MBOs; cash returned to institutions from German investments passes € 500 million|

 |2011||Halder is present in the German market for 20 years, the horizon IRR for this period is 20,7%|